Homelessness in the City

 The City of Melville has recently been involved in making changes to our processes to improve our data collection and responses to queries and notifications of issues.

-The City has also produced an information leaflet to assist anyone looking for immediate supports and referrals to services for food and accommodation.
+The City has also produced an information leaflet to assist anyone looking for immediate support and referrals to services for food and accommodation.

 Want to help?